Indian Immigration Services Team

 Where is Mumbai located?

-Mumbai is located on the western coast of India.
-It is situated in the state of Maharashtra, specifically on the Konkan coast, overlooking the Arabian Sea.
-The city's strategic coastal position has contributed to its historical significance as a port city and a major hub for trade and commerce.
+Mumbai is a city in western India.
+It is located in the Maharashtra state, and precisely on the Konkan coast, facing the Arabian Sea.
+The presence of the city in a strategic location at the coastal setting has proven to give the city its historical importance as a port city and one of the significant cities in terms of trade and commerce.

 Mumbai Travel Guide: How to get to Mumbai?